Displaced Sesamoid Bone

 - Acute Fracture: Caused by a trauma to the bone.
 Symptoms are immediate pain and swelling in the area of the fracture.
-This is commonly seen in dancers, basketball players, volleyball players, and other sports involving high impact loads through the feet.
+This is common in dancers, basketball players, volleyball players, and other sports involving high-impact loads through the feet.
 These injuries are likely to cause a displaced sesamoid bone, which requires surgical repair if conservative treatments fail.
 More on that later.

 - Chronic Fracture: Also known as a stress fracture, is caused by repetitive stresses through the sesamoid bone area.
 The symptoms are generally intermittent, worse with activities, and ease with rest.
 Early diagnosis and conservative treatment lead to the best outcomes for people with this injury.

 - Turf Toe: Categorized as soft tissue injury surrounding the great toe.
 This normally occurs when the great toe extends past the normal range of motion.
 Sometimes an athlete will hear a pop during the injury, causing immediate sharp pain and limiting a great toe range of motion.
 This injury can also cause displaced sesamoid bones that lay underneath the great toe.

 How to Treat a Displaced Sesamoid Bone?